Respect the River

 The North Fork Coeur d’Alene River Watershed Advisory Group (WAG) developed the North Fork Coeur d’Alene River Cooperative Recreation Plan.
 The North Fork Coeur d’Alene River WAG is a cooperative group of citizens as well as representatives of local government, land management and regulatory agencies interested in the management of water quality within a watershed.
 The plan developed by the WAG focuses on recreation management along the lower 35 miles of the North Fork Coeur d’Alene River, including private and public lands, from the confluence with the South Fork Coeur d’Alene near Enaville, upstream to the mouth of Shoshone Creek in Shoshone County, Idaho.

-The Coeur d’Alene River Cooperative Recreation Plan is a programmatic management tool for the 150 mile stretch of National Forest System land along the North Fork and Little North Fork of the Coeur d’Alene River and its major tributaries in Kootenai and Shoshone Counties, Idaho.
+The Coeur d’Alene River Corridor Management Plan is a programmatic management tool for the 150 mile stretch of National Forest System land along the North Fork and Little North Fork of the Coeur d’Alene River and its major tributaries in Kootenai and Shoshone Counties, Idaho.
 National Forest System lands within ¼ of a mile from the center of the river are included in the analysis area.

 For more information, click here.